 This French-speaking resort rises above the valley on a steep, sheltered shelf at 4,904 feet.
 It commands a broad view across the Rhône Valley to the peaks of the Valaisan Alps, and its grassy and wooded plateau gets the benefit of Sierre's sunshine and fresh air.
-Behind the towns, the Rohrbachstein (9,686 feet), the Gletscherhorn (9,653 feet), and the Wildstrubel (10,637 feet) combine to create a complex of challenging ski slopes.
+Behind the towns, the Rohrbachstein (9,686 feet), the Gletscherhorn (9,653 feet), and the Wildstrubel (10,637 feet) combine to create a complex of challenging

 The resort towns themselves—basically one town, with two areas—have an American-style ambience marked by golf courses, chain fashion boutiques, and 1970s architecture that's likely to disappoint those seeking cozy charm.
-The crowds are young, wealthy, and international, roving in cocoons of the fit, fun loving, and fashionable.
+The crowds are young, wealthy, international, and roving in cocoons of the fit, fun-loving, and fashionable.